 When executing the dual circulation strategy, China must maintain the policy of carrying out supply-side structural reforms and expanding domestic demand with the aim of achieving a virtuous cycle between supply and demand while placing emphasis on production, distribution, circulation and consumption.
 Moreover, China must develop new advantages necessary for its future development by upgrading supply chains, actively promoting technological innovation, and devoting efforts to the development of core technologies.

 Of course, treating the domestic circulation as the main element is in no way the same as closing the door to the outside world and executing an isolationist policy.
 Rather, this approach seeks to realize more robust sustainable development by unlocking the potentials of domestic demand in order to successfully link the domestic and international markets and make the most of these two markets and domestic and foreign resources.

-In sum, the essence of the dual circulation strategy is to reduce the dependence on the international circulation centered around trade in terms of both supply and demand and strengthen the domestic circulation that is comprised of the processes of production, distribution, circulation and consumption while maintaining the policy of opening up to the outside world.
+In sum, the essence of the dual circulation strategy is to reduce the dependence on the international circulation centered around trade and strengthen the domestic circulation that is comprised of the processes of production, distribution, circulation and consumption in terms of both supply and demand, while maintaining the policy of opening up to the outside world.
 Expanding consumption-led domestic demand and carrying out supply-side reforms intended to improve productivity and promote industrial upgrading through innovation are the main pillars of the strategy.

 Background to the launch of the dual circulation strategy

 One factor behind the launch of the dual circulation strategy is that the limitations of the previous international circulation centered around processing trade have become apparent as a result of changes in the internal and external environments, while China's advantages as being a big country that support the domestic circulation have become prominent.

 1) Limitations of the international circulation centered around processing trade that have become apparent